 Group Tutorial IV is a two-day program, meeting on Tuesdays and Thursdays, providing time for the teens to delve deeply into activities and projects.
 Strong emphasis is placed on development of effective communication skills—in oral, written and computational form.
 Special attention is given to this age with a focus on providing teens with the tools necessary to continue making healthy and educated decisions as they develop into autonomous young adults.
-Interest surveys guide much of the content planning, as this program fosters the expectation that youth at this age are becoming increasingly responsible for creating their own positive Partnership Education experiences.
+This program fosters the expectation that youth at this age are becoming increasingly responsible for creating their own positive Partnership Education experiences.

 Over the course of the two days, youth will be exposed to the whole spectrum of Multiple Intelligences.
 On Tuesdays the focus is on the humanities, current events, collaborative group activities and problem-solving skills.
 Youth will complete a Comprehensive Project that incorporates a written component in addition to a TED Talk style presentation.
 Emphasis is placed on writing as a process, and youth will craft multiple drafts.
 Program time directed toward the Comprehensive Projects is reserved for topic and thesis creation, the development of research and writing skills, and the scripting of the TED Talk.
 Therefore, it is important to note that the majority of research and written work related to the Comprehensive Projects will occur outside of program time.